Capture of USS Chesapeake: Chesapeake is taken

 The engagement had lasted just ten minutes according to Shannon's log, or eleven minutes by Lieutenant Wallis' watch.
 Broke more modestly claimed fifteen minutes in his official despatch.
 Shannon had lost 23 men killed, and had 56 wounded.
 Chesapeake had about 48 killed, including four lieutenants, the master and many other of her officers, and 99 wounded.
 Shannon had been hit by a total of 158 projectiles, Chesapeake by 362 (these figures include grapeshot).
 In the time the batteries of both ships were firing, the Americans had been exposed to 44 roundshot, whilst the British had received 10 or 11 in reply (these are figures for shot which would have produced casualties or material damage; some of Chesapeake's shot was fired low, bouncing off Shannon's side at waterline level).
 Even before being boarded, Chesapeake had lost the gunnery duel by a considerable margin.

 A large cask of un-slaked lime was found open on Chesapeake's forecastle, and another bag of lime was discovered in the fore-top.
 Some British sailors alleged the intention was to throw handfuls into the eyes of Shannon's men in an unfair and dishonourable manner as they attempted to board, though that was never done by Chesapeake's crew.
-Historian Albert Gleaves has called the allegation "absurd," noting, "Lime is always carried in ship's stores as a disinfectant, and the fact that it was left on the deck after the ship was cleared for action was probably due to the neglect of a junior, or petty, officer."
+Albert Gleaves, historian and biographer of Lawrence, called the allegation "absurd," noting, "Lime is always carried in ship's stores as a disinfectant, and the fact that it was left on the deck after the ship was cleared for action was probably due to the neglect of a junior, or petty, officer."
+Gleaves, who was a decorated officer of the United States Navy, ignored the presence of a bag of lime at the top of the foremast.
+Martin Bibbings wrote "The presence of the lime was never fully explained by the American prisoners.
+Quicklime had been used up to the middle ages to blind opponents."